-Philosophy course work at Mountain View is designed to facilitate intellectual, moral and social growth in students by contributing to:
+Philosophy and religion course work at Mountain View is designed to facilitate intellectual, moral and social growth in students by contributing to:

 - Their love for learning.